Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Jacobian Expressions

 where $\y \in \CM$ denotes the measured k-space data, $\x \in \CN$ denotes the unknown image to be reconstructed, and $\A \in \CMN$ denotes the system matrix or encoding matrix, where $\A = \A(\om)$ has elements

 for $\omi \in \reals^D$ and $\rj \in \reals^D$ where $D \in \{1,2,3\ldots\}$ denotes the image dimension, and where

 is the $M \times d$ matrix consisting of all the k-space sampling locations and $\omd \in \reals^M$ denotes its $d$th column.
 (For simplicity here, we ignore other physical effects like field inhomogeneity and relaxation that are sometimes included in the forward model in MRI \cite{fessler:10:mbi}.)
-The voxel center locations \bset{\rj} usually lie on a Cartesian grid, but the k-space sample locations \om in principle can be arbitrary subject to the Nyquist constraint that $| \omi \cdot \rj | < \pi$.
+The center locations of voxels \bset{\rj} usually lie on a Cartesian grid, but the k-space sample locations \om in principle can be arbitrary subject to the Nyquist constraint.

 Typically \A is approximated by a NUFFT \cite{fessler:03:nff}.
 Usually, the NUFFT operator involves frequency-domain interpolation operations that are often non-differentiable.
-One previous trajectory optimization approach that used auto-differentiation \cite{pilot} replaced the non-differentiable lookup table with a bilinear interpolation operation.
+One previous trajectory optimization approach that used auto-differentiation \cite{pilot} replaced the non-differentiable lookup table with a bilinear interpolator.
 Bilinear interpolation is differentiable everywhere except at the sample locations.
 Auto-differentiation of bilinear interpolation involves differentiating some \texttt{floor} and \texttt{ceiling} operations and those derivatives are defined to be zero in popular deep learning frameworks such as PyTorch and TensorFlow, leading to suboptimal sub-gradient calculations.
 Nearest-neighbor interpolation has even worse properties for auto-differentiation because its derivative is zero almost everywhere, leading to a completely vanishing gradient.

-In the following derivations, we investigate a different approach where we analyze (on paper) the gradients w.r.t. \om and \x, using the \blue{(NUDFT)} expression \eqref{e,ndft}, and then implement that expression efficiently using NUFFT approximations. \blue{This approach enables faster computation and requires much less memory.}
+In the following derivations, we investigate a different approach where we analyze the Jacobians w.r.t. \om and \x using the NUDFT expression \eqref{e,ndft}.
+Then for efficient implementation, we replace the NUDFT operations within the Jacobians with NUFFT approximations.
+This approach enables faster computation and requires substantially less memory.